TypeStrong/ts-loader/REFERENCES.md

-# Using TypeScript Project References with ts-loader and Webpack
+# Using TypeScript Project References with ts-loader and webpack

 Project References were added to TypeScript in 3.0.
 The benefits of using project references include: